fabiant7t/robobeers/fabian/docs/Index.md

 ## Step 2: LED with Resistor

-Connecting a LED to A13.
+Connecting a LED to D13 (with a resistor between 220 and 1000 Ohm)

+## Step 3: LED with Button and Resistor

+LED still on D13, Button on D2 and 10K resistor.
+The resistor prevens signal pin from floating (not 1 or 0 but rapidly changing in between).

+## Step 4: LED with Button with internal Resistor

+LED still on D13, Button still on D2.
+Internal machine.PinInputPullup resistor.

-## Step 3: Add a SG90 PWM motor
+## Step n: Add a SG90 PWM motor

 This is basically the [Using PWM](https://tinygo.org/docs/tutorials/pwm/) tutorial.
 [[PWM]] is the abbreviation for "[[Pulse-Width Modulation]]".